Captain's log, stardate d577.y36/AB

 Technologies & Services

-During our second year operating, we have consolidated our techstack built on Ruby on Rails and AngularJS.
+During our second year operating, we have consolidated our techstack built on Ruby on Rails and Angular.
 We have built great projects and, as a result, we have now a client base ranging from the USA to Germany.

 Hiring MarsBased is more than just a development team.
 We offer end-to-end solution to your projects.
-Therefore, we have incorporated design & mobile development (based on Ionic framework, which runs on AngularJS) to our services sheet.
+Therefore, we have incorporated design & mobile development (based on Ionic framework, which runs on Angular) to our services sheet.

 As our company grows, so do our clients, which come to us more often asking for new services.
 If we can meet their needs within our team, we do it, but if we feel we can't deliver the MarsBased quality, we will look for the best company/individual to help them.

 We are very happy to explore new technologies, but we don't foresee any techstack change for now.

 Lesson learnt: There's a trade-off between being a specialised company and meeting the market's demands.
 The sooner you find out what you are best at, the better.